Degman1/RestaurantManagementSystem/README.md

 - `createWaiter(name: String): this` - create a new waiter and slot for them in the timesheet
 - `createTable(tableID: number): this` - create a new table with a corresponding id
 - `assignWaiter(name: String, tableID: number): this` - assign a waiter to a given table, takes the table over if another waiter already is working the table
-- `addGroupToWaitlist(name: String, size: number): this` - creates a customer group and adds it to the front desk's waitlist to be seated when a table opens up -- once seated, if the table has no waiter, assign the waiter with the least number of tables or print a warning if not waiters exist yet
+- `addCustomerToWaitlist(name: String, size: number): this` - creates a customer group and adds it to the front desk's waitlist to be seated when a table opens up -- once seated, if the table has no waiter, assign the waiter with the least number of tables or print a warning if not waiters exist yet
 - `order(tableID: number, food: Food[]): this` - send an order to the kitchen with an array of the requested foods, adding the total price to the table's bill
 - `prepareNextOrder(): this` - the kitchen prepares the next order and the prepared food is sent to the corresponding table, popped from the kitchen's todo stack, and changed the table state to eating
+- `getReceipt(customer): String`
+- `pay(customer): Promise`
+- `reportTimesheet(previousDays: number)`

 ### Person